-Productivity: Business Interruption - Losses that Fines & Judgements: Regulatory fines & result from a reduction in the organizations judgements.
+Productivity: Business Interruption - Losses that Fines & Judgements: Regulatory fines & Productivity.
+Business interruption - Losses that Files & Judgements.
+Regulatory lines & result from a reduction in the organizations judgements.
 Not a factor within the scope of this ability to execute its primary value proposition scenario. and the firm's employees unable to perform their duties.
-Replacement : The cost to replace capital assets Reputation : Stakeholder impact - Limited outage or activate recovery resources. with no significant customer facing impact.
+Replacement: The cost to replace capital assets Reputation : Stakeholder impact - Limited outage or activate recovery resources. with no significant customer facing impact.
 Primary Response : Crisis Management - Costs Secondary Response: Expenses incurred while associated to managing the loss event, such as dealing with customers, government, media, & engaging emergency response teams. business partners